ka-reem/BuildingsBenchTutorial/Tutorials/Intro-Modules/.ipynb_checkpoints/Develop-Conda-Kernel-checkpoint.md

 - `--name myEnv`: Enables Jupyter to identify the environment.
 - `--display-name MyEnvironment`: Sets the display name that will appear in the Jupyter interface.

 ### STEP 5: Confirm Kernel Creation
-Navigate to the Launcher, refresh the jupyter, and under the Notebook section, the MyEnvironment kernel will be listed.
+Navigate to the Launcher, refresh Jupyter, and under the Notebook section, the MyEnvironment kernel will be listed.

 ![View Launcher](../../Images/MyEnvironment-Kernel.png)